chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:delete:: /records/{RECORD_ID}/apps/{PHA_EMAIL}/documents/{DOCUMENT_ID}

-   Delete a record-application specific document: no restrictions, since this storage is
-     managed by the app.

    :shortname: record_app_document_delete
    :accesscontrol: A user app with access to the record, with an id matching the app email in the URL.